Wednesday 30 October 2024

 Today's the day.
 I'm actually feeling really calm.
 I'm not due in until 11am as the nurse called yesterday to let me know I could come an hour later as I was on the afternoon surgery list.

 We head to the hospital, with my bag packed with everything on my mastectomy bag checklist and this time I head to a general surgery waiting room.
-I check in but I'm told Chris cant stay with me - the waiting room is for patients only.
+I check in but I'm told my husband cant stay with me - the waiting room is for patients only.
 Why?
 I start to feel anxious even though I've been ok all morning.

 Chris sits down with me while I sort my things out.